ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.5.1 Download Acknowledgement
 Individual can Choose to print the Acknowledgement or can Download the Acknowledgement as PDF and print later
 ### 2.5.2 Send Acknowledgement to Email/Phone
-The System sends an acknowledgement to the  applicant through SMS, Email and on-screens as per the details provided in Demographic details
+The system sends an acknowledgement to the  applicant through SMS, Email and on-screens as per the details provided in Demographic details
 ## 2.6 Registration Client Services
 ### 2.6.1 Get Appointment for the Day
 1. An Individual logs in to the pre-registration system  and opts to Book Appointment for Pre-Registration Application or Modify Appointment